uhi22/invacare-g50-investigations/readme.md

 ## Progress

+### 2024-09-30: Steering reacts

+By sending some half-way proper CAN messages from the STM32 UCM replacement, the servo can be controlled to right-turn.
+The motor disables the brake, but does not spin yet.
+It blinks 12 times.

 ### 2024-09-26: Controlling the lights works

 Using the STM32 "blue pill" and a CAN transceiver, we control the lights via CAN.
 Due to the disconnected UCM,